The modal logic of arithmetic potentialism and the universal algorithm: Concluding philosophical remarks

 Maddy, of course, is implementing her principle in set theory, rather than arithmetic, and she proposes it as a principled way to justify various large cardinal axioms.
 The point I make here is that adding new large cardinal axioms in set theory leads usually to the \emph{negation} of $\Sigma^0_1$ statements, since they cause consistency statements to become true rather than inconsistency statements.
 So perhaps the large-cardinal set-theorist reply is that we should be \emph{minimizing} the $\Sigma^0_1$ theory, or in other words, maximizing the $\Pi^0_1$ theory.
 This makes sense if one thinks that having a shorter model of arithmetic is better: it is closer to being standard.
+The second-order induction axiom, after all, asserts that the natural numbers are minimal with respect to containing $0$ and being closed under successor.